leanprover/lean4checker/README.md

 grep '^import Mathlib.'
 Mathlib.lean | sed 's/import //' | parallel --halt now,fail=1 'lake env lean4checker/build/bin/lean4checker {}'
 ```

+## Caveats

+Despite `.olean` files being "fairly cross-platform",
+`lean4checker` will reject `.olean`s that were compiled on a system
+that  does not use the same bignum library as your system,
+so it advisable to not rely on cached `.olean`s.

 ## Variants

 It would be easy to adapt this code to replay the entire environment up to some set of declarations,